karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 # What is the problem when trying to resolve a private resource over an Azure VPN P2S

 First of all, let me explain a little more in-depth what this problem is all about.
-I'm going to start showing you a simplified example, so you can have a better understanding of what's the issue here.
+I'm going to use a simplified example, so you can have a better understanding of what's the issue here.

 ![example-diagram](/img/vpn-p2s-problem-diagram.png)

-As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet.
-This public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.
+As you can see this is a pretty basic setup, we have a public app where the customers can connect via public internet and this public app uses a few private resources, to be more precise, it makes a call to another app and it also needs a database to persists data.

 It makes no sense that the database and the second app could be accessed from anywhere on the internet, so we're going to make them private.
 To make both resources private we're going to Azure Private Endpoints.